 Hendra Holiday Park review: a top family holiday in Newquay

 If you asked our girls what their perfect holiday would look like their lively descriptions and excited scribbles would amount to something not far off Hendra Holiday Park in Newquay.
-The girls and I had the pleasure of staying at Hendra earlier this month.
-Here’s our review including all their favourite things about this top family holiday park in Cornwall, and some of mine.
+The girls and I had the pleasure of staying here one year in June.
+Here’s our Hendra Holiday Park review including all their favourite things about this top family holiday park in Cornwall, and some of mine.

 Our stay at Hendra Holiday Park, Cornwall

-In just a few short weeks Tin Box Tot will be starting school.
-So our mid-week stay at Hendra Holiday Park was my way of making the most of our last months of holiday freedom.
+We took a mid-week break at Hendra Holiday Park in Newquay just before Tin Box Tot was due to start school.
+It was my way of making the most of our last months of holiday freedom.
 Despite Mr Tin Box not being able to join us (blinking work), it was a top decision.

 Tin Box Grandma and Grandpa were also staying at Hendra so it was a good opportunity to grab some quality time with them.